 - Be a citizen of the United States of America.
+All applicants must provide proof of US citizenship.
+An original or official copy of a U.S. Birth certificate, US passport, or enhanced driver's license will meet the requirements.
 If you were not born a citizen of the United States, you must provide proof of citizenship, i.e., a U.S. Passport, Certification of Naturalization, or, if you were born on a military base, a Birth Certificate.
 If you are a legal resident alien, you must document continuous residency in Klamath County for at least six months and declare in writing to the Immigration and Naturalization Service your intention to become a citizen and provide such proof of the written declaration to the Sheriff at the time of application for a concealed handgun license;

 - Have your principal residence in Klamath County;

 - Have your current address on your driver's license;

 - Be at least 21 years of age;

 - Have been discharged from the jurisdiction of a juvenile court for more than four years if you were under their jurisdiction for committing an act which, if committed by an adult, would have constituted a felony or a misdemeanor.